 Search for opportunities to participate in a clinical research study.

-UT Southwestern Medical Center’s Voice Center has highly trained speech-language pathologists in multidisciplinary teams who treat a wide variety of speech, voice, swallowing, and related conditions.
-Our speech-language pathologists offer exercises and other nonsurgical therapies to improve the speaking and singing voice, as well as swallowing and breathing abilities.
+UT Southwestern Medical Center has highly trained speech-language pathologists in multidisciplinary teams who treat a wide variety of speech, voice, swallowing, and neurological conditions.

 Specialized Speech-Language Services for Voice, Speech, and Swallowing

-Speech-language therapy includes a wide range of services that speech-language pathologists use to diagnose and treat conditions and injuries that affect voice, speech, and swallowing capabilities.
+Speech-language therapy includes a wide range of services that speech-language pathologists use to diagnose and treat conditions and injuries that affect communications, voice, cognition, and swallowing capabilities.

 Conditions We Treat